PG&E Public Safety Power Shutoff

 PG&E is expanding and enhancing their programs to reduce wildfire risk by adopting a “Public Safety Power Shutoff” program.
 Beginning in 2019, electric lines that pass through certain high fire-threat areas in Marin and California may be shut down during extreme fire-weather event to prevent ignition of new fires.

-Fire Safe Marin strongly recommends that all Marin residents prepare for power outages before and during wildfires.
-We recommend the purchase and installation, at a minimum, of:
+Fire Safe Marin strongly recommends that all Marin residents prepare for power outages before and during wildfires and other emergencies.
+We recommend these purchases at a minimum:

 - Battery-powered AM/FM/weather radio

 - Battery powered cell phone chargers

 - Uninterruptible Power Supplies (UPS) for home telephones and internet/routers